treeverse/lakeFS/docs/howto/garbage-collection/standalone-gc.md

 {: .label .label-red }

 {: .note }
-> Standalone GC is only available for [lakeFS Enterprise]({% link enterprise/index.md %}). \
+> Standalone GC is only available for [lakeFS Enterprise]({% link enterprise/index.md %}).
-Please verify with your account manager that your license includes this feature.

 {: .note .warning }
 > Standalone GC is experimental and offers limited capabilities compared to the [Spark-backed GC]({% link howto/garbage-collection/gc.md %}).
-Read through the [limitations](./standalone-gc.md#limitations) carefully before using it.
+For large scale environments, we recommend using the Spark-backed solution.

-{% include toc_2-4.html %}
+{% include toc_2-3.html %}

-## About
+## What is Standalone GC?

-Standalone GC is a limited version of the Spark-backed GC that runs without any external dependencies, as a standalone docker image.
+Standalone GC is a simplified version of the Spark-backed GC that runs without any external dependencies, delivered as a standalone docker image.
+It supports S3 and [self-managed S3 compatible storages](#using-s3-compatible-clients) such as MinIO.

 ## Limitations

-1. Except for the [Lab tests](./standalone-gc.md#lab-tests) performed, there are no further guarantees about the performance profile of the Standalone GC.
-2. Horizontal scale is not supported - Only a single instance of `lakefs-sgc` can operate at a time on a given repository.
+1. **No horizontal scalability**: Only a single instance of `lakefs-sgc` can operate on a given repository at a time.
-3. Standalone GC only marks objects and does not delete them - Equivalent to the GC's [mark only mode]({% link howto/garbage-collection/gc.md %}#mark-only-mode). \
+2. **Mark phase only**: Standalone GC supports only the mark phase, identifying objects for deletion but not executing the sweep stage to delete them.
+It functions similarly to the GC's [mark-only mode]({% link howto/garbage-collection/gc.md %}#mark-only-mode).
-   More about that in the [Get the List of Objects Marked for Deletion](./standalone-gc.md#get-the-list-of-objects-marked-for-deletion) section.

-### Lab tests

-Repository spec:

-- 100k objects
-- 250 commits
-- 100 branches

-Machine spec:
-- 4GiB RAM
-- 8 CPUs

-In this setup, we measured:

-- Time: < 5m
-- Disk space: 123MB
+3. Only supports AWS S3 and S3-compatible object storages.
+However, supporting Azure blob and GCS are in our roadmap.

 ## Installation

 ### Step 1: Obtain Dockerhub token

+#### lakeFS Enterprise customers

-As an enterprise customer, you should already have a dockerhub token for the `externallakefs` user.
+Contact your account manager to verify that Standalone GC is included in your license.
+Then use your dockerhub token for the `externallakefs` user.

-If not, contact us at [support@treeverse.io](mailto:support@treeverse.io).
+#### New to lakeFS Enterprise

+Please [contact us](https://lakefs.io/contact-sales/) to get trial access to Standalone GC.

 ### Step 2: Login to Dockerhub with this token

 ```bash
 docker login -u <token>
 ```

 ### Step 3: Download the docker image

 Download the image from the [lakefs-sgc](https://hub.docker.com/repository/docker/treeverse/lakefs-sgc/general) repository:
 ```bash
 docker pull treeverse/lakefs-sgc:<tag>
 ```

-## Usage
+## Setup

 ### Permissions

-To run `lakefs-sgc`, you'll need AWS and LakeFS users, with the following permissions:
+To run `lakefs-sgc`, you need both AWS (or S3-compatible) storage and lakeFS user permissions as outlined below:

-#### AWS
+#### Storage permissions

-The minimal required permissions on AWS are:
+The minimum required permissions for AWS or S3-compatible storage are:
 ```json
 {
   "Version": "2012-10-17",